kennetpostigo/lwt-node/docs/whatWhy.md

 sidebar_label: What & Why
 ---

-`reason-node` is a safer, faster way to build systems/server applications.
+`lwt-node` is a safer, faster way to build systems/server applications.

-By leveraging `reason`'s great type system, expressive language features, `reason-node` implements a node.js like API that is:
+By leveraging `reason`'s great type system, expressive language features, `lwt-node` implements a node.js like API that is:

 * Fast
 * Safe and statically typed